 Dale started the bus and drove past our RV and into the mountain.
 Just then, the bus jolted to a halt and I looked out the windows and, there it was, a mother moose, with a calf by her side.
 I quickly whipped out the camera and took a picture of it.
 I was so exited about it.
 I have never seen a moose in my whole entire life!

 As we moved on, Dale told us all about mountain McKinley, the tallest mountain in North America.
 Dale also asked us to keep a look out for bears or caribou.
 Suddenly, a woman shouted “A deer!”
 I scrambled out of my seat and looked at it trough the other window.
 That was not a normal deer, that’s a caribou!
 Denali is just perfect!

 Dale drove for a little more and then stopped at the perfect place to take pictures of mountain McKinley.
 A few hours later Dale reminded us that he will stop at the visitor center for lunch, then we will keep going.

 Around 40 minutes later, Dale announced that it was time to get back on the bus.
 We carried on and then for the past few hours we’ve seen more caribou and two golden eagles.
 One animal in specific was the best though.

-After nine hours on the bus we finally got back.
-I really liked the bus tour because I got to see really cool animals, especially the grizzly bear because I’ve never seen one before but today I did.
-When I was on the tour, I learned more about animals and Denali National Park.
-After all, animals are my passion.
+After 9 hours on the bus we finally got back.
+I really liked the bus tour because I got to see really cool animals, and when I was on the tour, I learned more about animals and Denali National Park.